TathanDev/Ad-Astra-Addon-Tutorial/README.md

 ## Ad Astra Addon 101

 ### 1) Create our dimension
-To create our dimension we need to create two folder in *data/modid/* :
+To create our dimension we need to create two folders in *data/modid/* :

 - dimension : in this folder, you will need to create a file for all your dimensions where you'll put your dimension info like :
     - the type : here *modid:your_planet*